Vocal warm ups are essential for effective public speaking. Quite simply, you need them!

-The benefits of doing them are minimizing the possibilities of
+The benefits of doing warm up exercises are minimizing the possibilities of:

 In your lead up to speaking complete all of your stage and prop checks and then aim to set aside a minimum of ten - fifteen minutes for vocal warm ups in a private quiet place before you take the stage.
 (And often for me that's the ladies' loo!)